Waybill

-A waybill is a document issued by a carrier giving details and instructions relating to the shipment of a consignment of cargo.
+A waybill is a document issued by a carrier acknowledging the receipt of goods by the carrier and the contract for shipment of a consignment of that cargo.
 Typically it will show the names of the consignor and consignee, the point of origin of the consignment, its destination, and route.
 Most freight forwarders and trucking companies use an in-house waybill called a house bill.
 These typically contain "conditions of contract of carriage" terms on the back of the form that cover limits to liability and other terms and conditions.

 A waybill is similar to a courier's receipt, which contains the details of the consignor and the consignee and the point of origin and the destination.

 Air waybills

 Most airlines use a different form called an air waybill which lists additional items such as airport of destination, flight number, and time.

 Sea waybills

 The UK Carriage of Goods by Sea Act 1992 s.1(1) applies to: